-The Brulpadda discovery is located on Block 11B/12B in the Outeniqua Basin 175 kilometers off the southern coast of South Africa.
-The block covers an area of approximately 19,000 square kilometers with water depths ranging from 200 to 1,800 meters.
+The Luiperd discovery is located on Block 11B/12B in the Outeniqua Basin 175 kilometers off the southern coast of South Africa.
+The block covers an area of 19,000 square kilometers with water depths ranging from 200 to 1,800 meters.
+The success at both the Luiperd-1X well and the Brulpadda-1AX well significantly de-risks the remaining Paddavissie Fairway prospects on Block 11B/12B.